Outstanding results in a department and organization are only possible with high-performing employees on your team.

 - Specific job requirements expressed in terms of successful results;

-- Accurate understanding of a candidate’s past experience and how it relates to these successful results as well as the specific actions they took to obtain results;
+- Accurate understanding of a candidate’s past experience and how these experiences relate to the successful results you need as well as the specific actions they took to obtain their past results;

 Going from Good to Great in your talent requires deeper knowledge of the candidates and the relevant experience they bring.